MAKEUP PRODUCTS (NON-PERMANENT)

 58252

-While many chemicals in beauty products present little or zero danger, dozens have been associated to considerable medical problems, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics get into your body through ingestion, inhalation, and internal use, and pose similar problems as food chemicals, per this site.
+Though most chemicals in beauty products and cosmetics present minimal or absolutely no risk, dozens have been associated to substantial medical conditions, such as cancer, and neurological harm.
+Cosmetic chemicals invade a person's body through inhalation, the skin, and ingestion, and cause similar problems as food chemicals, per this site.

-Contaminants and chemicals linked to cancer are found in food and various other common items.
-Still, no type of consumer items is accountable to less government oversight than cosmetics and other personal care products, including Mineral Blush.
-Though many of the contaminants and chemicals in cosmetics and personal care products probably present very little risk, your exposure to a few is linked to significant health disorders, such as cancer.
+Chemicals and contaminants associated with cancer are found in water, food, and a lot of other ordinary goods.
+Still, no sector of consumer goods is subject to less government oversight than cosmetics, including Mineral Blush.
+Although most of the chemicals in cosmetics very likely pose little risk, exposure to some is associated with substantial health issues, such as cancer.